tripledes/sjimenez-lxc/README.md

 ## NOTES

- * Precise uses by default Ruby 1.8 and seems Puppet is not able to load new gems while applying the catalog, in this case, the resources this module provides will be available after applying a catalog with the lxc class included.

  * All the networking settings in ```lxc_interface``` are only applied/checked to/from the
    container's configuration file, for them to take effect the container must be restarted (stopped/started), use ```restart => true``` if that's what you need.